Human history: Contemporary history

-The early 21st century was marked by growing economic globalization and integration, which brought both benefits and risks to interlinked economies, as exemplified by the Great Recession of the late 2000s and early 2010s.
+The early 21st century was marked by growing economic globalization, as well as the Great Recession.
 Communications expanded, with smartphones and social media becoming ubiquitous worldwide by the mid-2010s.
-By the early 2020s, artificial intelligence systems improved to the point of outperforming humans at many circumscribed tasks.
+By the early 2020s, artificial intelligence systems improved to the point of outperforming humans at many circumscribed tasks, initiating the AI boom in the early 2020s.

 The influence of religion continued to decline in many Western countries, while some parts of the Muslim world saw the rise of fundamentalist movements.
-In 2020, the COVID-19 pandemic substantially disrupted global trading, caused recessions in the global economy, and spurred cultural paradigm shifts.

-Concerns grew as existential threats from environmental degradation and global warming became increasingly evident, while mitigation efforts, including a shift to sustainable energy, made gradual progress.
+In 2020, the COVID-19 pandemic substantially disrupted global trade, caused recessions in the global economy, and spurred cultural paradigm shifts.
+Environmental degradation, including multifarious forms of pollution, and global warming became increasingly evident, while mitigation efforts made gradual progress.

 Academic research

-The study of human history has a long tradition and early precursors were already practiced in the ancient period as attempts to provide comprehensive accounts of the history of the world.
-(Note: Some historian use the terms world history and global history to refer to all these attempts while others understand world history and global history in a more narrow sense as one among several competing approaches to study the development of the world on a global scale.)
+The study of human history has a long tradition, and early precursors were already practiced in the ancient period as attempts to provide comprehensive accounts of the history of the world.
+(Note: Some historians use the terms world history and global history to refer to all these attempts, while others understand world history and global history in a narrower sense as one among several competing approaches to study the development of the world on a global scale.)
 Most research before the 20th century focused on histories of individual communities and societies after the prehistoric period.
 This changed in the late 20th century, when attempts to integrate the diverse narratives into a common context reaching back to the emergence of the first humans became a central research topic.
 This transition to a widened perspective was accompanied by questioning Eurocentrism and the Western-focused perspective that had previously dominated academic history.

 Like in other historical disciplines, the methodology of analyzing textual sources to construct narratives and interpretations of past events plays a central role in the study of human history.
 The scope of its topic poses the unique challenge of synthesizing a coherent and comprehensive narrative spanning different cultures, regions, and time periods while taking diverse individual perspectives into account.
-This is also reflected in its interdisciplinary approach by integrating insights from fields belonging to the humanities and the social, biological, and physical sciences, such as other historical disciplines, archaeology, anthropology, linguistics, genetics, paleontology, and geology.
+This is also reflected in its interdisciplinary approach by integrating insights from fields belonging to the humanities and the social, biological, and physical sciences, such as other historical disciplines, archeology, anthropology, linguistics, genetics, paleontology, and geology.
 The interdisciplinary approach is of particular importance to the study of human history before the invention of writing.